23 pub gardens for lunch in the sunshine

 The Hatton Arms, Hatton

-You know you’re onto a good thing if they’re a Muddy award winner, and these guys scooped Best Destination Pub this year.
+You know you’re onto a good thing if they’re a Muddy award winner, and these guys scooped Best Destination Pub 2021.
 Grab a seat outside looking over the rolling fields and canal, or there’s the fairy lit terrace, and if that’s not enough choice, how about the marquee.
 Both are heated and have blankets incase it gets a bit chilly.
 Better order that second glass then.

 The Barn at Berryfields, Meriden